 Computer System Name Documentation

-The tutorials in Computer Organization System Design introduce both the ARM Cortex-A9 and Nios II processors, as well as the tools that are available for developing software code for these processors.
+The tutorials in Computer Organization System Design introduce both the ARM Cortex-A9 and Nios processors, as well as the tools that are available for developing software code for these processors.

-The Hardware Components tutorials show you how to use some of the complex input/output devices that are connected to either the ARM or Nios II processor.
+The Hardware Components tutorials show you how to use some of the complex input/output devices that are connected to either the ARM or Nios processor.

 These laboratory exercises progress through the fundamentals concepts that are taught in Computer Organization courses, including assembly-language code, different types of instructions and addressing modes, memory, stacks, subroutines, interrupts, and C code.